by John Okoro

 July 20, 2018

-In the first part of our monthly series on Agile, we introduce the topic and look at how successful change can be brought about by organisations becoming Agile.
+In the first part of our series on Agile, we introduce the topic and look at how successful change can be brought about by organisations becoming Agile.

 Big financial services companies are often like oil tankers – huge and hard to manoeuvre.
 But with digital disruption making waves, these regional financial giants might soon be encountering a perfect storm.
 By becoming Agile, such groups have a chance not only to navigate choppy waters, but to steer a new course, writes John Okoro